Vladislao/proxy-supervisor/README.md

 ## How to play

-  Just create a balancer and add some proxies.
+  Just initialize a balancer and add some proxies.
 Specified addresses are for example purposes only.

   ```javascript
   const http = require('http');